untrustedmodders/untrustedmodders.github.io/content/developing/plugins/exporing/_index.en.md

 So if you have a type listed as "int32", you should use "int32_t&" in your implementation.

-### Arrays and Strings
+### Objects
-Arrays of any type must be described with a std::vector<>& and the strings should be pass by std::string&.
+Arrays of any type must be described with a std::vector<>& and the strings should be pass by plg::string&.
+Pod structures should be only passed by reference.

 ### Return
 In x86-x64 calling conventions, which determine how function arguments are passed.
 For pod structures or objects returned by value, the caller must allocate memory for the return value and pass a pointer to it as the first argument.